zapman449/monitorama_2016_notes/Wed08__Statistics.for.Engineers__by_Heinrich.Hartmann.md

         * Store Percentiles for ALL AGGREGATION LEVELS separately
             * per node / rack / dc
             * per endpoint / service
-        * store percentials for all reporting periods you are interested in (eg per min / hour /day)
+        * store percentiles for all reporting periods you are interested in (eg per min / hour /day)
-        * store all percentiales you will ever be interested in e.g. 50, 75, 90,
+        * store all percentiles you will ever be interested in e.g. 50, 75, 90,
             99, 99.9
 * API Monitoring with Histograms
     * Storing histograms efficiently is easy.